-Human induced events

-- Accidental aircraft crashes; - Explosions (deflagrations and detonations) with or without fire, with or without secondary missiles; - Release of corrosive and/or hazardous gases or liquids (asphyxiant, toxic) from off-site or on-site storage or during transport; - Release of radioactive material from off-site sources or from the site; - Fire generated off the site, or from on-site sources; - Collision of ships or floating debris with safety related structures, such as water intakes and structures associated with the ultimate heat sink; - Collision of vehicles with SSCs; - Electromagnetic interference from off-site sources or from on-site sources; - Floods as a result of the rupture of external pipes; - Any combination of the above as a result of a common initiating event, for example an explosion with fire and release of hazardous gases and smoke.
+- (a) Human induced events: - (i) Accidental aircraft crashes; - (ii) Explosions (i.e. deflagrations and detonations) with or without fire and with or without secondary missiles6; - (iii) Release of corrosive or hazardous gases or liquids (e.g. asphyxiant, toxic) from off-site or on-site storage or during transport; - (iv) Release of radioactive material from off-site sources or from the site; - (v) Fire generated off the site or from on-site sources; - (vi) Collision of ships or floating debris with safety related structures, such as water intakes or structures associated with the ultimate heat sink; - (vii) Collision of vehicles with SSCs; - (viii) Electromagnetic interference from off-site or on-site sources; - (ix) Floods resulting from the rupture of external pipes; - (x) Any combination of the above resulting from a common initiating event, for example an explosion with fire and a release of hazardous gases and smoke. - (b) Natural events: - (i) Floods due to events such as tides; tsunamis; seiches; storm surges; wind generated waves; precipitation causing flooding of nearby rivers and streams; dam forming and dam failures; bores and mechanically induced waves; channel migration; and high groundwater levels; - (ii) Extreme meteorological conditions (of temperature, snow, hail, frost, subsurface freezing and drought); - (iii) Extreme winds, including straight line winds, winds due to tropical storms (e.g. cyclones, hurricanes, typhoons) and tornadoes; - (iv) Dust and sandstorms; - (v) Lightning; - (vi) Volcanism; - (vii) Biological phenomena;

-Natural events

-• Floods due to events such as tides, tsunamis, seiches, storm surge, wind generated waves, precipitation causing flooding from rivers and streams, as well as from dam forming and dam failures, bores and mechanically induced waves, channel migration and high ground water levels;

-&lt;sup>6 The term 'missile' is used to describe a mass that has kinetic energy and has left its design location.
+6 The term 'missile' is used to describe a mass that has kinetic energy and has left its design location.
 This term is used to describe a moving object in general; military missiles, whether explosive or not, are specifically excluded from consideration.
-In general, military projectiles have velocities higher than Mach 1, and are therefore usually beyond the range of applicability of the techniques described in this Safety Guide.
+In general, military projectiles have velocities higher than Mach 1 and are therefore usually beyond the range of applicability of the techniques described in this Safety Guide.
 However, for non-explosive military projectiles with characteristics lying within the quoted ranges of applicability, the techniques described may be used.

-- Extreme meteorological conditions (of temperature, snow, hail, frost, subsurface freezing and drought);

-- Extreme winds, including straight-line winds, those due to tropical storms (cyclones, hurricanes and typhoons) and tornadoes;

-- Dust and sandstorms;

-- Lightning;

-- Volcanism;

-- Biological phenomena;

-- Collision of floating objects (e.g. ice or logs) with safety related structures such as water intakes and components of the ultimate heat sink;

-- Geotechnical hazards (not associated with seismic loads);

-- Any combination of the above.
+- (viii) Collision of floating objects (e.g. ice, logs) with safety related structures such as water intakes and components of the ultimate heat sink; - (ix) Geotechnical hazards (not associated with seismic loads); - (x) Any combination of the above.

 This list might not be exhaustive for every site.
 Consequently, any other external events that are relevant for the site should be identified and evaluated.
 The hazards associated with external events may be affected by changes that have occurred since the siting process, as indicated in SSR-1 [4].
 Such changes are considered in periodic safety reviews [12].
-However, the hazard definition and protection concept need also to be reviewed following significant events that identify shortfalls in current knowledge and understanding, as well as when other significant new information has become available.
+However, the hazard definition and protection concept also need to be reviewed following significant events that identify shortfalls in current knowledge and understanding, as well as when other significant new information has become available.

 1.14.
-Throughout this publication, the term 'external events' always excludes earthquakes, for which recommendations are provided in DS490 [11].
+Throughout this publication, the term 'external events' always excludes earthquakes, for which recommendations are provided in SSG-67 [11].